sargolin/ISRT-Insurgency-Sandstorm-RCON-TOOL-and-Mapchanger/README.md

 ## 2. Known bugs
 - When chosing random map change, the map is not updated correctly (NWI Server Bug reported - I unfortunately can't change false reporting on server side...)
+- Day/Night View is buggy after random map choice, because of faulty query implementation by NWI - can't do anything about it

 ## 3. Tested on the following virtualized systems: